-Check out steps for arranging a spring internship at Thinking About A Spring Internship?
+Check out steps for arranging a fall internship at Thinking About Doing a Summer or Fall Internship?

 Nursing internships are not taken for credit and are not facilitated through the career services office.
 Nursing students can, however, participate in a for-credit internship experience in areas outside of nursing (for example, in your minor field of study).

-Junior and senior nursing students looking for an internship should plan on attending the Nursing Career Fair held every year in early November.
-Click here for a list of health care organizations who have attended the fair in the past that typically take nursing interns.
+Junior nursing students looking for a nursing internship should plan on attending the Nursing Career Fair held every year in early November.
+A number of regional facilities hosting nursing internships attend that event to share information about their internship opportunities and application procedures.